 He is a graduate of Cleveland Central Catholic High School where he was a three-year letterman in Basketball.
 Coach Duncan played basketball at Livingstone College in North Carolina, where he earned a Bachelor’s degree in Sociology.
 He also completed the Teaching Certificate Program in Special Education at Notre Dame College.

 Assistant Coach, Men’s Basketball

-Thomas Coleman joined the Tri-C Men’s Basketball team as an assistant coach in the 2014-2015 season.
-Coleman’s efforts have helped the Challengers rack up an impressive 37-24 record over a two-year span.
-These teams have produced five All-Conference players and two NJCAA DII Region 12 District 11 First Team performers.
+Thomas Coleman joined the Tri-C Men’s Basketball staff as an assistant coach in the 2014-2015 season.
+Coleman’s efforts have helped the Challengers rack up an impressive 122-36 record over a five-year span.
+These teams produced many All-Conference performers and All-Region players as well as (2) NJCAA DII All-Americans.

-Prior to joining Tri-C, Coleman coached at Cincinnati State Technical and Community College and Columbus State Community College.
-While at those institutions, he helped lead both to NJCAA DII National Runner-Up finishes.
+Prior to joining Tri-C, Coleman coached at Cincinnati State Technical and Community College as well as Columbus State Community College.
+While at these two institutions he helped lead both to NJCAA DII National Runner-up finishes.

-In addition to a bachelor’s degree in business studies from Binghamton State University, Coach Coleman has obtained two master’s degrees – a Master of Education from Notre Dame College and a Master of Educational Administration from Ashland University.
-He was a four-year letterman on the Men’s Basketball Team at Binghamton and received the team’s Most Improved Player Award and All-Freshman Team honors.
-He is currently ranked fourth All-Time on the school’s field goal shooting percentage list.
+In addition to his Bachelor’s degree in Business Studies from Binghamton State University, Coach Coleman has obtained two master degrees – A Master in Education from Notre Dame College and a Master of Educational Administration from Ashland University.
+He was a four-year letterman on the Men’s Basketball team at Binghamton and received the team’s Most Improved Player Award and ECAC All-Freshman Team honors.
+He is currently ranked fourth All-Time on the schools field goal shooting percentage list.